adityasoni2019/demo/README.md

 this is the readme file.
-Also, `create readme.md` is a placeholder text, but if we don't write anything in the title of the commit, it'll use that as the default.
+Also, `create readme.md` is a placeholder text, but if we don't write anything in the commit message, it'll use that as the default.

+Also, GitHub always shows the readme.md below the project.